Sherbet (powder): Flying saucers

 Flying saucers are small dimpled discs of colored wafer paper, typically filled with white unflavoured sherbet (the same form as in Sherbet Fountains).
 The first flying saucers were produced in the 1950s in Belgium.

 Slang

 Sherbet has been used in parts of both the UK and Australia as slang for an alcoholic drink, especially beer.
 This use is noted in a slang dictionary as early as 1890, and still appears in lists of slang terms written today (especially lists of Australian slang).
 "We're heading to the pub for a few sherbets" – meaning "... pints of beer."
+It also was used as a euphemism for cocaine.